 The changes are typically announced at least ten business days prior to these changes becoming effective in the indexes as "expected" announcements, or as "undetermined" announcements, when the effective dates are not known yet or when aspects of the event are uncertain.
 MSCI sends "confirmed" announcements at least two business days prior to events becoming effective in the indexes provided that all necessary public information concerning the event is available.
-In case a "confirmed" announcement with a descriptive text announcement to provide details about the changes made.
+In case a "confirmed" announcement needs to be amended, MSCI sends a "correction" announcement with a descriptive text announcement to provide details about the changes made.
 MSCI also sends announcements in "Acknowledged" status within five business days following the public announcement by the company of the acquisition, if the impact is above one time the constituent's underlying country index Large Cap Cutoff.